Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/identity-readme.md

 As of version 1.10.0, accessing resources protected by [Continuous Access Evaluation (CAE)][cae] is possible on a per-request basis.
 This behavior can be enabled by setting the `IsCaeEnabled` property of `TokenRequestContext` via its constructor.
 CAE isn't supported for developer and managed identity credentials.

 ## Token caching

-Token caching is a feature provided by the Azure Identity library that allows apps to:
+*Token caching* is a feature provided by the Azure Identity library.
+The feature allows apps to:

 * Cache tokens in memory (default) or on disk (opt-in).
 * Improve resilience and performance.
 * Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.

 The Azure Identity library offers both in-memory and persistent disk caching.
-For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.10.4/sdk/identity/Azure.Identity/samples/TokenCache.md)
+For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.12.0/sdk/identity/Azure.Identity/samples/TokenCache.md).

 # Brokered Authentication

 An authentication broker is an application that runs on a user’s machine and manages the authentication handshakes and token maintenance for connected accounts.
 Currently, only the Windows Web Account Manager (WAM) is supported.
 To enable support, use the `Azure.Identity.Broker` package.
-For details on authenticating using WAM, see the [broker package documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.10.4/sdk/identity/Azure.Identity.Broker/README.md).
+For details on authenticating using WAM, see the [broker package documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.12.0/sdk/identity/Azure.Identity.Broker/README.md).

 ## Troubleshooting

-See the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.10.4/sdk/identity/Azure.Identity/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.
+See the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity_1.12.0/sdk/identity/Azure.Identity/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 ### Error handling